Key 2011 Accomplishments

 • The Real Property Department has continued the Tax Map Maintenance contract with the Orleans County Real Property Department.
 The Department will perform the tax map maintenance of the 22,000+ parcels in Orleans County.
 Our goal is to help Orleans County achieve a reliable and accurate Geodatabase in regards to tax map maintenance and to assist them in moving forward with their GIS project.

-• The Real Property Department assisted in the crossover from an outdated Citrix server to a new Terminal Server to house all of the assessment data for Genesee County.
+• The Real Property Department continues to work with the IT Department to maintain the Terminal Server which houses all of the assessment data for Genesee County.
 Having all of the assessment data in one countywide server has proved to be very useful for the administration of taxes and for the Department’s support in the assessment process.